daronphang/programming-resources/architectures/data-systems/replication/leader/write-ahead-log.md

 ## Logical Log (Row-Based)

-Logical log helps to decouple replication log from storage engine, which invovles a sequence of records describing writes to database tables at the granularity of a row.
+Logical log helps to decouple replication log from storage engine, which involves a sequence of records describing writes to database tables at the granularity of a row.